Golden age of American animation: Jerry Fairbanks Productions

-While not mainly involved in the medium, Jerry Fairbanks did work on several animation projects for.
-In 1941, Fairbanks produced the successful Speaking of Animals short films, based on an idea conceptualized by Tex Avery at Warner Bros., and resulted in it being nominated twice for an Academy Award for Best Live Action Short Film.
-In the late 1940s and early 50s, Fairbanks also produced industrial based films with occasional animated sequences by Manny Gould, Lou Lilly and Anna Osborn.
+While not mainly involved in animation, Jerry Fairbanks did work on several projects in the medium.
+In 1941, Fairbanks produced the successful Speaking of Animals short films, based on an idea conceptualized by Tex Avery at Warner Bros., and was nominated twice for an Academy Award for Best Live Action Short Film.
+In the late 1940s and early 50s, Fairbanks also produced industrial films with occasional animated sequences by Manny Gould, Lou Lilly and Anna Osborn.
 Fairbanks also worked on Crusader Rabbit as a supervising producer.

 Jay Ward Productions

-Founded in 1948 by animator Jay Ward, Jay Ward Productions aired the first cartoon made for television, Crusader Rabbit and is also remembered for The Adventures of Rocky and Bullwinkle and Friends (1959–1964), as well as several iconic advertisements, such as those for breakfast cereals.
-Employing a limited animation style, the success of Jay Ward cartoons laid in its densely packed visual gags and wordplay.
+Founded in 1948 by animator Jay Ward, Jay Ward Productions aired the first cartoon made for television, Crusader Rabbit, and is also remembered for The Adventures of Rocky and Bullwinkle and Friends (1959–1964), as well as several iconic advertisements, such as those for breakfast cereals.
+Employing a limited animation style, the success of Jay Ward cartoons laid in their densely packed visual gags and wordplay.